Biotechnology & Laboratory Science

 A background in basic biotechnology and laboratory science will lead to the performance and practice of advanced techniques including analysis of human genes, identification of genetic elements in commercial foods containing genetically modified organisms (GMOs), transformation of an organism with a new DNA element, using antibodies in identification of a foreign protein or organism.
 Students will perform techniques involved in modern forensic analysis such as restriction analysis and PCR which are often used on crime scene samples.
 Students will learn how to read and understand the new molecular genetic data often found in patient diagnoses of cancer and genetic diseases.
 The breakdown of oil by bacteria will be performed, a technique that is often used to clean the environment in oil spills.

-BTNL 1120 – Biotechnology & Laboratory Science of Microorganisms
+BTNL 1120 – Intermediate Biotechnology and Laboratory Science

-The course will discuss the use of recombinant DNA technology to produce genetically engineered plants and animals.
-Recombinant DNA technology will be applied to transfer genes into plants using Agrobacterium tumefaciens.
+The course will discuss the use of recombinant DNA technology to produce genetically engineering plants and animals.
+Recombinant DNA technology will be applied to transfer genetic material into plants using Agrobacterium tumefaciens.
 PCR will be used to test for and identify the presence of genetically modified organisms (GMOs) in grocery store products.
 Genetic use restriction technology (GURT) will be evaluated.

 Biotechnology is used to identify and verify strains and pedigrees.
 A plant variant will be identified using molecular biological methods.

 The mammalian immune system will be studied.
-There will be an examination of the application of principles of immunology to the production of vaccines, medical and veterinary tests and quality control tests for food purity; a diagnostic immunoblot will be constructed and used.
+There will be an application of the principles of immunology to the production of vaccines, medical and veterinary tests, and quality control tests for food purity; a diagnostic immunoblot will be constructed and used.
 The production of monoclonal antibodies for pharmaceuticals will be investigated.
+The use of farm animals in Ohio to produce antibodies will be examined.
+The use of plants in Ohio such as tobacco to produce antibodies will be discussed.

 BTNL 2220 – Advanced Biotechnology & Laboratory Science